Constitutional Court of Kazakhstan: History

 In 1989, the Constitutional Observation Committee to regulate the constitutionality in the Kazakh SSR was planned to be created.
 However, the state body was eventually not established.

 The law "On the State Independence of the Republic of Kazakhstan" of 16 December 1991 highlighted the Constitutional Court of Kazakhstan to be the highest state body to uphold Kazakh law.
 On 6 June 1992, the law "On the Constitutional Court of the Republic of Kazakhstan" officially established the body.
 The Supreme Council of Kazakhstan elected its members on 2 July 1992 and the court existed until 1995.
-Its 11 members included one chairman and ten judges.
+Its 11 members included one chair and ten judges.
 The court's first and then-only chair was Murat Baimaqanov.

 In March 1995, the Constitutional Court found the election of the Supreme Council to be illegitimate, and dissolved it.
 On August of the same year, a new Constitution was implemented through a nationwide referendum.
 Because of this, the Court was dissolved.
 In February 1996, the Constitutional Council of Kazakhstan was established instead of the Court as according to the new Constitution.

 In June 2022, a constitutional referendum was approved in Kazakhstan.
-As part of the new ammendments, the Constitutional Court was re-established on 1 January 2023.
+As part of the new amendments, the Constitutional Court was re-established on 1 January 2023.